sheerid/commercetools-bridge/README.md

-# Commercetools SheerID discount codes
+# Commercetools SheerID bridge example application

+This is not a production ready application.
+It is just an example of how to use the commercetools SheerID bridge, keeping the code as simple as possible.
 This is a quick overview of how to integrate [SheerID verification](https://www.sheerid.com/) to your commercetools (https://www.commercetools.com/) site without automatic processes.

 ## Requirements

 - a commercetools website, access to Merchant Center with a user that has access to the Settings > Developer settings > API keys
 - a SheerID account
 - computer with nodejs v16 or not much higher (should work from v10 and with recent versions but no guarantees)